UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer2013/automatic-mailbox-distribution-exchange-2013-help.md

 With automatic mailbox distribution, Exchange looks at the mailbox databases in your organization, excludes databases that aren't suitable using criteria discussed later in this topic, and then randomly chooses a database where the mailbox should be located.
 This process randomly distributes mailboxes across all of the suitable mailbox databases in your organization.

-Automatic distribution is used when you don't specify the *Database* parameter on the **New-Mailbox** and **Enable-Mailbox** cmdlets or the *TargetDatabase* parameter on the **New-MoveRequest** cmdlet.
+Automatic distribution is used when you don't specify the _Database_ parameter on the **New-Mailbox** and **Enable-Mailbox** cmdlets or the _TargetDatabase_ parameter on the **New-MoveRequest** cmdlet.

 > [!NOTE]
 > Automatic mailbox distribution is performed only when a mailbox is created on an Exchange 2013 server, moved to an Exchange 2013 server, or when a user is mail-enabled.
-The <STRONG>New-Mailbox</STRONG>, <STRONG>New-MoveRequest</STRONG>, and <STRONG>Enable-Mailbox</STRONG> cmdlets must be run from a server running Exchange 2013.
+The **New-Mailbox**, **New-MoveRequest**, and **Enable-Mailbox** cmdlets must be run from a server running Exchange 2013.
 Exchange doesn't redistribute mailboxes to distribute load across databases automatically based on server load.

 The following process is used to find a suitable mailbox database where a new or moved mailbox should be located: